AIN Senior Editor Jerry Siebenmark Flies West - ExBulletin

 AIN Senior Editor Jerry Siebenmark Flies West

-AIN Media Group is saddened to report that Senior Editor Jerry Siebenmark, 56, passed away Monday evening.
+AIN Media Group is saddened to report that Senior Editor Jerry Siebenmark, 56, passed away on the evening of February 20, 2023.

 Siebenmark grew up in Idaho Falls, Idaho, before joining the US Air Force and serving at McConnell Air Force Base in Wichita.
-After his honorable discharge, he graduated from Wichita State University and spent 25 years as a journalist covering aviation and business, first for Wichita Business Journal and then The Wichita Eagle.
+After his honorable discharge, he graduated from Wichita State University and spent 25 years as a journalist covering aviation and business beats, first for the Wichita Business Journal and then the Wichita Eagle.

-Siebenmark joined AIN in 2018, covering primarily business aviation news with a focus on maintenance/MRO and statutory/fractional topics from his office in Wichita.
-Despite battling cancer for more than three years, he remained a prolific writer AIN.
+Siebenmark joined AIN in 2018, primarily covering business aviation news with a focus on maintenance/MRO and charter/fractional topics from his Wichita office.
+Despite battling cancer for more than three years, he remained a prolific writer at AIN.

-“Jerry was a devoted husband, father and friend and truly loved his work in business aviation,” said.
-AIN editor-in-chief Matt Thurber.
+“Jerry was a devoted husband, father and friend and truly loved his job covering business aviation,” said AIN Editor-in-Chief Matt Thurber.
 “We will miss his sly sense of humor and willingness to jump in feet first to help get the job done.”

 Siebenmark is survived by his wife, Carri, and two grown children – son Cal and daughter Carli.
-Services will be held at College Hill United Methodist Church in Wichita on Saturday at 4:00 PM In lieu of flowers, the family is requesting DonATionS will be held at College Hill United Methodist Church in his memory.
+Services will be held at College Hill United Methodist Church in Wichita on Saturday, February 25th at 4:00 pm In lieu of flowers, the family is asking that donations be made to College Hill United Methodist Church in his memory.

 |